vidjil/vidjil/doc/dev-server.md

 ./vidjil/conf:/etc/vidjil` this will provide easier access to all of the configuration files, allowing for tweaks.

+You may also set some variable values in order to get configuration that you want : volume path, pool of thread for server, pool of workers, passwords, ...
+This variables are defined inside `docker/.env-default` and can be set in `docker/.env`.

+You can also change some docker behavior as volume declaration or ports by modifying `docker-compose.override.yml` file.
+Each declaration in this file will be take into account as an overload of default values setted in `docker-compose.yml` file.

 Running the following command will automatically download any missing images and start the environment: